khoiduong/mintClassicsSQL_analysis/README.md

 -  The types of items stored in Warehouse D and whether they can be appropriately stored in the other warehouses
 - The impact on delivery times to customers

-###Total quantity ordered and current quantity in stock for each product.
+II.
+Total quantity ordered and current quantity in stock for each product.

 |productCode	|	productName				          |	quantityInStock	|	totalQuantOrdered|
 | :-------------: |:-------------:| :-----: | :--------: